datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 * LICENSE contains the MIT license for this project;
 * README.md contains a short introduction to the platform in Markdown.
 Markdown is a lightweight markup language, i.e. minimal set tags to format text;
-* requirements.txt contains the list of python library you need to install for the project to work;
+* requirements.txt contains the list of the python library you need to install for the project to work;

 ## 1.6 Git Flow